fishcus/KAP-manual/en/integration/cognos.en.md

 ![](images/cognos/27.png)

-Now you have successfully created a new chart with KAP as the data source.
+Now you have successfully created a new chart with Kyligence Enterprise as the data source.

 ![](images/cognos/28.png)